Blackmist/rubyrole/README.md

 2. Run `run.cmd` to build and run the application locally.
 When running locally, ruby.exe must be in the path.
 (It is not automatically installed as it is in the cloud.)
-3. Run `pack.cmd` to output `PackAndRun.cspkg`.
-That file, along with `ServiceConfiguration.cscfg` is what you need to deploy via the Windows Azure portal (or with some other tool) to get the app running in the cloud.
+3. Run `pack.cmd` to output `RubyRole.cspkg`.
+That file, along with `ServiceConfiguration.Cloud.cscfg` is what you need to deploy via the Windows Azure portal (or with some other tool) to get the app running in the cloud.

 Notes